 D = L /[ Y*(1+2*f^2)]

-• Y is the young’s modulus (PSI)
+• Y is the Young’s modulus (PSI)

 • f is the shape factor

-• L is the load (PSI)
+• L is the compressive stress (PSI)

 What is Rubber Deflection?